Mark500-lang/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    I tried to create a new toy.
+I then checked the console and I got this error 'POST http://192.168.0.114:4000/toys 500 (Internal Server Error)'.
+    I then went to the toys controller and inspected the create method.
+I found out that Toys had been spelled incorrectly.

 - Update the number of likes for a toy

   - How I debugged:
+    I clicked the like button and checked the console for this error message 'Uncaught (in promise) SyntaxError: Unexpected end of JSON input'.
+After inspecting the update method in the controller I saw that no json data was being returned.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    I found an Internal Server Error and after looking at the routes file I found a mising destroy method to the resources.